pg-spot-ops/pg-spot-operator/README.md

 ## Main features

+* Allows also to explicitly specify the target instance types
+* Uses Debian-12 base images / AMI-s
+* Installs Postgres from official PGDG repos, meaning you get instant minor version updates
+* Allows override of ALL *postgresql.conf* settings if user wishes so
+* Built-in basic tuning profiles for most common workloads (default, oltp, analytics, web)
+* Maintains a single instance per daemon to KISS
+* Supports only a single EBS volume
+* Supports block level S3 backups / restores via pgBackRest, meaning acceptable RPO possible even with instance storage
+* Can up/down-size the hardware requests

+## Non-features

+* No automated major version upgrades (stop the engine, do some magic, update the manifest `postgres_version`)
+* No persistent state keeping by default - relying on a local SQLite DB file.
+User can solve that though by setting `--config-dir` to some persistent volume for example.
+Without that some superfluous work will be performed and instance / state change history lost, in case of a daemon node loss.

 ## Cleanup of all operator created objects

 After some work / testing one can clean up all operator created cloud resources via: